Signed in as:

 We recommend you have a collapsible cup or suitable water container that can be filled up at aid stations.
 Please note for environmental reasons there will not be pre filled cups.
 There will be water and Tailwind at designated aid stations in 20L reservoirs.
 You are also welcome to leave a drop bag at ALL Aid Stations with additional nutrition and hydration supplies in a container less than 30cm x 30cm, labelled with your name and race bib number.
 Shopping cooler bags are ideal.

 Aid 1: 12km

-Please note the start will be in the dark and sunset is at 5:22pm.
-Even if you expect to finish in day light we have to assume the worst case scenario and that is why you are required the head lamp and high vis vest for legs 1, 4 and 5.
+Please note the start will be in the dark for approximately 20 min and sunset is at 5:22pm.
+Even if you expect to finish in day light we have to assume the worst case scenario and that is why you are required to carry the head lamp and high vis vest.

 ONLY during legs 2 and 3 you are not required to carry a head lamp, spare batteries and high vis vest.

 A phone light does not meet our mandatory requirements.
-Please make sure both sets of batteries for your lights are full charged.
+Please make sure both sets of batteries for your lights are full charge.

 Your High Vis vest must meet Australian standards and not be modified.

-The vest must be worn as your outer most layer.
+The vest must be worn as your outer most layer (over your pack)

 The High Vis vest and head lamps are to be used after 5:15pm.

 Please note: You are NOT required to wear the high vis vest on Leg 1 due to the proximity of the leg 1 route and because you are only likely to be in darkness for a maximum of 20 minutes.